schneems/ruby_javascript_data_viz/README.md

 ## Fork & Clone

+Go to the directory where you like to store your rails code.

 Fork this project and then clone it to your local machine.

+## Ruby

+You will need ruby 1.9 or higher for this example.
+You can check your version of Ruby by running:

+    $ ruby -v

 ## Install

 Once on your local machine you will need to navigate to the project directory and run:

     $ bundle install

+This might take awhile, afterwards  you will need to run:

     $ rake db:create
     $ rake db:migrate